Berlusconi defends Mussolini, draws outrage from political left

 Faced by the onslaught of criticism, Berlusconi later issued a statement saying he had always condemned dictatorships and regretted not having spelled that out in his earlier remarks.

-"There can be no misunderstanding about the fascist dictatorship," he said, accusing the left of capitalising on his earlier comments for cheap political gain.
+"There can be no misunderstanding about the fascist dictatorship," he said, accusing the left of capitalizing on his earlier comments for cheap political gain.

 However, it was not the first time Berlusconi has defended Mussolini, whose status in Italy remains deeply ambiguous 67 years after he was executed by communist partisans while trying to flee to Switzerland in April, 1945.